zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-amazon.md

 Looks at zero.

 [APZ 88.13] (#apz88 .13) {#apz88 .13 .ref .apz} By The Trusts This
 Wadarana.
-“Mahaniyi, MeditanaLooking for the image of the image of a certain figure Is it mushy, does the stethoscope look for some stethoscope, looking for sagna Is the Sagna's mushy around, some mushy of the editor looking for the editor Weah, is consciousness looking for a certain amount of consciousness, and that is, I am to him.
+"Mahaniyi, MeditanaLooking for the image of the image of a certain figure Is it mushy, does the stethoscope look for some stethoscope, looking for sagna Is the Sagna's mushy around, some mushy of the editor looking for the editor Weah, is consciousness looking for a certain amount of consciousness, and that is, I am to him.
 It is not for him to say, or that I am in the way, or this is not for him.
-Metallika Locator Zero Behold is zero, behold, right, with and behold, decide and protride Realm.”
+Metallika Locator Zero Behold is zero, behold, right, with and behold, decide and protride Realm."

-[APZ 88.14] (#apz88 .14) {#apz88 .14 .ref .apz} "What the Greatest Rajaya” remembrance in Hamecal
+[APZ 88.14] (#apz88 .14) {#apz88 .14 .ref .apz} "What the Greatest Rajaya" remembrance in Hamecal
-There is” is a name that emanates Brahman.
+There is" is a name that emanates Brahman.
 Hamecal is (the Great 3—5 (3) of Niddezah should be used from where it goes in the center.)
 Pag-on Age section.
 Remembrance is the remembrance of four things. whichathee Looking at it, the satipotha is remembrance.
 Hemly remembrance of the name.